Tripura Sundari: Sri Yantra

-The Sri Yantra is a form of mystical diagram (yantra) used in the Shri Vidya school of Hinduism.
+The Sri Yantra is a Geometrical form of (yantra) Divine Mother Lalitambika used in the Shri Vidya school of Hinduism.
 Comprising nine interlocking triangles, it embodies complex symbolism.
-Four upward triangles signify Shiva, while five downward triangles represent Shakti, encompassing the cosmic and human realms around a central point called the bindu.
-This configuration is sometimes termed the Navayoni Chakra.
+Four upward triangles signify Shiva, while five downward triangles represent Shakti.
+This encompasses the cosmic and human realms and the central point is called the Bindu.
+This configuration is also termed as Navayoni Chakra.

-The Sri Yantra holds great significance in the Shri Vidya school, central to its worship.
-It symbolizes the union of masculine and feminine divine energies.
-The triangles, varying in size, form 43 smaller triangles in concentric levels, mirroring the cosmos.
-The power point (bindu) stands as the cosmic center, encompassed by concentric circles with lotus petal patterns denoting creation and life force.
-These elements, set within an earth square, depict a temple with doors to different regions of the universe.

 In the Shri Vidya tradition, the Sri Yantra represents the core of devotion.
-Each triangle and level is associated with specific aspects of divinity, culminating in a structure known as the nava chakra.
+Each triangle and level is associated with specific aspects of divinity, culminating in a structure known as the Nava Chakra.
 Its projection into three dimensions results in the Maha Meru, symbolizing the philosophy of Kashmir Shaivism.
 Subhash Kak has drawn parallels between the Sri Yantra and ancient Vedic texts, emphasizing its enduring significance across Hindu spiritual thought.